-For some time VPNs had to deliver their services on a promise-like basis.
-It is sometimes hard to back up the zero-logs privacy claims because there is a pressure from not only government agencies but also surveillance centres for a tighter netizens control.
+For some time, VPNs had to deliver their services on a promise-like basis.
+It is sometimes hard to back up the zero-logs privacy claims because there is a pressure from not only government agencies but also surveillance centers for tighter netizens’ control.
 There are several adverse incidents which take place in the past which advertise the VPN service in a wrong manner.

-But, over the past few years, a new practice of independent auditing have emerged.
-It has proved to be an effective way for various VPN service providers to test their security features and provide an exceptional service to their users of what they had just promised.
+But, over the past few years, a new practice of independent auditing has emerged.
+It has proved to be an effective way for various VPN service providers to test their security features and provide exceptional service to the users of what they had just promised.

-SurfShark VPN has become one of the most popular privacy tools in the market.
-When it comes out earlier during the year 2018, the majority of the users had a good feeling about this service.
+Surfshark VPN has become one of the most popular privacy tools in the market.
+When it came out earlier during the year 2018, the majority of the users had a good feeling about this service.
 It was evident that the people behind it knew what they were doing.

 The VPN service provider came out with no simultaneous connection limit as well as a full-fledged no-log policy.
-It doesn’t mean ‘’no activity logs’’ or some other marketing phrase, but just zero-logs.
+It doesn’t mean ‘’no activity logs’’ or some other marketing phrase, but zero logs.
 With time, SurfShark VPN expands in network size, number of supported platforms, and increased feature list.

-During late 2018, the company took another step in SurfShark evolution as it publishes the result of an independent audit.
-The audit report successful claim it a no-log VPN provider and crowned as the best VPN newcomer of 2019.
+In late 2018, the company took another step in Surfshark’s evolution as it published the result of an independent audit.
+The audit report successfully claim it a no-log VPN provider and was crowned as the best VPN newcomer of 2019.

-After the audit was done so, it concluded that whatever promises were made to users regarding protecting against DNS and IP leaks are kept.
-Both code audit and a penetration test were done to verify the no-log claim.
+After the audit was done so, it concluded that whatever promises were made to users regarding protecting against DNS and IP leaks were kept.
+Both a code audit and a penetration test were done to verify the no-log claim.

 Why choose Cure53?

-SurfShark, for their first independent audit, chooses a German cybersecurity company, Cure53.
-It is a respected and reliable firm in the security sphere, which is known for the integrity of its analysis along with one or two scandals it uncovers in the past.
+SurfShark, for its first independent audit, chooses a German cybersecurity company, Cure53.
+It is a respected and reliable firm in the security sphere, which is known for the integrity of its analysis along with one or two scandals it uncovered in the past.
 Its team was behind the shutdown of a parental control app distributed by the South Korean government.

 Although the VPN industry is full of bold and boastful statements regarding anonymity, security, and privacy, however, independent audits are infrequent.
-When TunnelBear VPN completed their review in 2017, so, it was also performed by Cure53.
-For its significant experience and value in the market, SurfShark decided to choose Cure53 as their auditors.
+When TunnelBear VPN completed its review in 2017, it was also performed by Cure53.
+Of its significant experience and value in the market, SurfShark decided to choose Cure53 as its auditors.

 What did the report say?

-It is quite understandable and clear why independent audits and the public reports of such inspections are rare.
+It is quite understandable and clear why independent audits and public reports of such inspections are rare.
 Their subjects have a bit less to gain but a lot to lose.
-In an industry which is built on promises of utmost privacy and security, reports of security holes are best avoided.
-But that’s where the hypocrisy rises- after all, preventing bugs, exploits, and leaks is a lot easier if you submit your service to such audit companies.
+In an industry that is built on promises of utmost privacy and security, reports of security holes are best avoided.
+But that’s where the hypocrisy rises- after all, preventing bugs, exploits, and leaks is much easier if you submit your service to such audit companies.

 To fortify and reinforce the reliability of the results, Cure53 testers hired the so-called white-box methods while they were assessing the VPN.
-They do so to reach a right level of coverage which clear all doubts and questions of the targeted audience.
+They do so to reach the right level of coverage, which clear all doubts and questions of the targeted audience.

-The members of the Cure53 team conclude that the tested applications have an extremely robust impression and are not exposed to any issue.
+The members of the Cure53 team conclude that the tested applications have an extremely robust impression and are not exposed to any issues.
 It implies to both privacy and general security jurisdictions.

 The report also included the findings of Chrome and Firefox extensions.
-According to the results, both the extensions stand out with the relation of being rare for the VPN browser extension products who suffer from different issues.
+According to the results, both extensions stand out in relation of being rare for VPN browser extension products that suffer from different issues.